 - KM39 – power gel

-Due to the fatigues, I couldn’t remember clearly the exact KM mark that I took what.
+Due to the fatigued, I couldn’t remember clearly the exact KM mark that I took what.
 When I stock counted, I left with 3 power gel and 5 salt stick.
 The overall experience was that I didn’t felt any hunger as my stomach was quite full to a point that I don’t feel like consuming the banana.
-I even gave one of the banana that I got from the 1st fruit station to a road worker.
+I even gave one of the bananas that I got from the 1st fruit station to a road worker.

 I was able to skip water station at the first 15km – stopped at alternate water stations in order to shed some precious timing.
-However I had stopped at each water station from KM20 onwards.
+However, I had stopped at each water station from KM20 onwards.

 Reflections of my run

 I’m still in disbelief, surreal state that I’d actually completed a marathon.
 A humongous challenge that anybody can take on at any given Sunday.
 Like what all my sifus would have said, “Don’t be a hero on race day”, “Run as per what you had practised”, “Don’t change your game plan”, “Reached 30km mark to assess your condition before deciding to surge or walk”.
 These wisdom were what I hold at heart during those massive challenges especially on the rolling and punishing elevated highways stretch and Bukit Tunku.